-Cory Walker, DO, assumed leadership of the Comprehensive Psychiatric Assessment Service (CPAS) in 2018, following four years with the service as a staff psychiatrist.
+Cory Walker, DO, was appointed Chief Medical Officer of Menninger in April 2020.
+She assumed leadership of the Comprehensive Psychiatric Assessment Service (CPAS) in 2018, following four years with the service as a staff psychiatrist.
 She is also an assistant professor in the Menninger Department of Psychiatry & Behavioral Sciences at Baylor College of Medicine.

 She is board certified in psychiatry and internal medicine.
 She is a member of the American College of Physicians and the American Psychiatric Association.